 Physical journals and items can be dropped off at the Nabb Center on the 4th floor of the GAC or can be mailed to:

 Digital journals and materials can be uploaded as part of your donation form.
 After submitting your donation form, you will also receive a link by email that will allow to upload further materials at a later time if needed.
-If you prefer not to upload your materials through this link, you can also email digital materials to Jennifer Piegols, our University Archivist, with the subject line: University Archives COVID-19 collection.
+If you prefer not to upload your materials through this link, you can also email digital materials to Jennifer Pulsney, our University Archivist, with the subject line: University Archives COVID-19 collection.

 Please note that these materials will eventually become publicly available through the archives.
 Do not include any private personal information such as your street address, phone number, student id number, or other personally identifiable information.
 Your name is encouraged, but not required.
 If you would like your materials to remain completely anonymous, you may indicate that in your donation form.
 Your name is required in the form for administrative purposes, but your name will never be released to researchers if you select anonymity.

-In an effort to keep medical information of others private, as per HIPPA guidelines, please refrain from including any specific medical information about others, including family members, friends, other SU students, etc. If any such information is included in your submission, please inform Jennifer Piegols, the University Archivist, upon your submission of materials.
+In an effort to keep medical information of others private, as per HIPPA guidelines, please refrain from including any specific medical information about others, including family members, friends, other SU students, etc. If any such information is included in your submission, please inform Jennifer Pulsney, the University Archivist, upon your submission of materials.

 Restricting Your Materials